ibalosh/sinhook/readme.md

 ## Using the app

-To use the SinHook application, all you need to do is start up the Sinatra app by executing the following command:
+To use the app, all you need to do is execute the following command:

 ``` ruby
 bundle exec ruby sinhook.rb